 The Role of Timeliness in Court Decisions

-But wait, there’s another player in this game: timeliness.
-Courts don’t just care about what you’re asking for—they care when you ask for it.
-Filing a mandamus petition too late can be like showing up to a party after it’s over.
-The court might say, “Sorry, you missed your chance.”
+But wait, there’s another crucial factor in this legal equation: timeliness.
+Courts don’t just evaluate the substance of your request—they scrutinize the timing of when you submit it.
+Filing a mandamus petition too late can be compared to arriving at a party after it has ended; the court may simply respond, “Sorry, you missed your chance.”
+This principle is rooted in the need to maintain orderly judicial processes and prevent unnecessary disruptions.

 Balancing Merits Versus Timeliness: The Court’s Dilemma